redbadger/karma-tracker/scraper/README.md

 # scraper

-This is a spike using [Google BigQuery](https://cloud.google.com/bigquery/) to search the [GitHub Archive](https://www.githubarchive.org/) for open-source contributions made by members of a given organisation.
+This is a spike directly searching the [GitHub Archive](https://www.githubarchive.org/) for open-source contributions made by members of a given organisation.

 ## Setup
-You'll need a .lein-env file with credentials for both BigQuery and the GitHub API.
+You'll need a .lein-env file with credentials for the GitHub API.
 Copy .lein-env.example to .lein-env and fill in the blanks.

-### BigQuery
-Create a new project at the [Google IAM console](https://console.developers.google.com/iam-admin/projects), and enable the BigQuery API.
-Create a set of credentials, choosing a "Service account key" and creating a new service account.
-You will receive a JSON file with your details, which can be copied into .lein-env.

 ### GitHub
 Create a new [personal access token](https://github.com/settings/tokens) with the `read:org` permission.